SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/architecture.md

 ## Storage

-Each user of VERNE is provided 50 GB of storage space accessible from JupyterHub.
+Each user of VERNE is provided 80 GB of storage space accessible from JupyterHub.
 The space is provided by a [LINSTOR](https://linbit.com/linstor/) filesystem hosted on three storage nodes.

 ## Networking

-VERNE nodes make use of SDSU's [Science DMZ](https://iotlab.sdsu.edu/index.php/science-dmz/) providing 100G connectivity to [CENIC's](https://cenic.org/network/operations/maps) HPR network and 10G connectivity to its DC network.
+VERNE nodes make use of SDSU's IT Division's Science DMZ providing 2x10G connectivity to [CENIC's](https://cenic.org/network/operations/maps) HPR network and 100G connectivity to its DC network.